5 facets of a construction project where BIM can apply

 The governments' stand on BIM is based upon the proven ability of the technology to enable seamless integration and collaboration between the project participants across the different project phases.
 This collaboration results in reducing the time involved in resolving conflicts.
 It lowers the operating costs while improving construction quality.

 The private players are also gung-ho about the adoption and implementation of BIM technology for large-scale projects.
 Contractors are realising the advantages and demanding the use of BIM, even in countries where there are no government mandates issued.
 The impact is being seen in huge projects worldwide.
 The Qatar Rail is one such example.
-Autodesk is responsible for the design, construction, commissioning, operating, and maintaining the massive rail project.
+Autodesk is responsible for the design, construction, commissioning, operating, and maintaining of the massive rail project.

 Application of BIM in a Construction Project